-Our Submission Grappling program offers high level training for Beginners to Pros in this very practical art, also known as No Gi Jiu Jitsu or Submission Wrestling.
+Our Submission Grappling gym offers high level training for Beginners to Pros in this very practical art, also known as No Gi Jiu Jitsu or Submission Wrestling.
 With the increasing popularity of Submission competitions such as the ADCC’s, we meet this demand with 18 weekly Submission Wrestling classes at our San Diego gym and offer a very active and successful Competition Team.

 We’re also the San Diego headquarters for Baret Submissions.
 This is a US based Jiu Jitsu association headed by the legendary Baret Yoshida.
 Master Baret is famed for his No Gi Jiu Jitsu competition history, starting with his epic battle with Royler Gracie at the ADCC’s in 1999.

-In our No Gi Jiu Jitsu classes, as in our Gi classes, we focus on the fundamentals.
+In our San Diego No Gi Jiu Jitsu classes, as in our Gi classes, we focus on the fundamentals.
 It doesn’t make sense to learn the latest competition technique if you don’t even know how to posture or escape guard.
 This focus on fundamentals give our Novice grapplers a strong foundation to build their skills upon.

 Master Baret teaches all of our intermediate / advanced classes in our San Diego school.
 These No Gi classes build on each other, while introducing competition tested techniques that are continuously evaluated for high percentage competition success.

 As with our other programs, our Submission Wrestling training in our San Diego school is focused on real world application, whether on the street or on the mat.
 We constantly put this training to the test, with a major focus on competition training.
 This has allowed us to develop an outstanding Jiu Jitsu team that successfully competes at the highest level in both Gi and No Gi Jitsu.

-One of our key differentiators are our 4 major BJJ training camps we hold every year, as well as mini-camps for local tournaments.
-We spend half the year preparing for these tournaments and dedicate a large amount of resources on creating the best training camps possible to increase our students’ competition success.
+One of our key differentiators are the training camps we hold every year in San Diego.
+We dedicate a large amount of resources on creating the best training camps possible to increase our students’ grappling success.